ZhgChg.Li

 • Interact with App Store Connect (via App Store Connect API or Apple Developer Login Session) to generate or update certificates

-The .cer Certificate is also stored separately, as this allows verification of the certificate’s validity.
+The .cer Certificate is also stored separately to verify the certificate’s validity.

-• If you want to divide permissions, you can use two Repos: one for managing Development certificates and another for Distribution certificates.
+• If you want to separate permissions, you can use two Repos: one to manage Development certificates and another to manage Distribution certificates.

 Folder structure:

-• The certs folder contains all certificates with their private keys
+• The certs folder contains all certificates along with their private keys

 • The profiles folder contains all provisioning profiles